 Won't effectively humidify larger rooms

 Portable humidifiers are a convenient way to relieve the effects of dryness and congestion in a small, confined area.
 This tabletop model, which holds up to a gallon of water, makes for a great companion when you’re at the office, a hotel, or any other particularly dry environment.

 This pick runs for up to 24 hours with little to no noise, and effectively humidifies rooms up to 250 square feet.
 Once the tank runs out, it will shut off automatically—ensuring that no energy is wasted.
 Three different speed settings allow you to customize the water output to suit your needs.

 If you’re looking for a quiet, affordable, and easy-to-use humidifier, look no further than the Honeywell HCM-350 Germ Free Cool Mist Humidifier.
 Unlike other models, the water tank and water tray are both top-rack dishwasher safe which makes cleaning a breeze.
-However, if you want a humidifier that’s specifically designed for the bedroom, opt for Pure Enrichment’s Ultrasonic Cool Mist Humidifier, which has a smaller size and convenient night light.
+However, if you are willing to spend a bit more, opt for Levoit LV550HH Hybrid Ultrasonic Humidifier, which can be remote controlled and has more setting options.

 What does a humidifier do?

 Humidifiers are appliances that add moisture to the air by producing and releasing mist or steam.
 They help you maintain a set humidity level in your home and prevent it from getting dry.
 There are both warm and cool air humidifiers (some are capable of both), but how your humidifier operates will depend on the type.
 However, all humidifiers take in air from their surroundings and add moisture to it.
 A fan typically disperses the air into the room to increase the humidity level.

 What are the benefits of a humidifier?